Advanced pet diagnostics are recommended when your pet has persistent, unusual, or unexplained symptoms that don’t improve with routine care. […]

 “Animals have come to mean so much in our lives.
 We live in a fragmented and disconnected culture.
 Politics are ugly, religion is struggling, technology is stressful, and the economy is unfortunate.
 What’s one thing that we have in our lives that we can depend on?
 A dog or a cat loving us unconditionally, every day, very faithfully.” – Jon Katz

-Loosing a pet can be like loosing your best friend.
+Losing a pet can be like losing your best friend.
 Pets have unconditional love and forgiveness.
 When you walk in the door your pet is always excited and happy to see you.
 Pets are free of the the worries and stress that we have.

 Pets are great for families.
 Children can learn responsibility.
 Our fur babies are considered family members.
 They are great walking companions, and they can join us at stores, restaurants, and parks.
 The other day I spoke to a woman who has two cats.
 She told me the running joke is that they have spent more money caring for their two cats than their children.